6 Ways To Reverse Your Dizziness, Headaches And Ringing In The Ears

 - Choline and Lecithin: Necessary in normal nerve function and improve brain function.

 - Coenzyme Q10: Superior antioxidant that is beneficial for improving circulation to the brain.

-- Calcium and Magnesium: Necessary for maintaining nerve impulses and to help prevent dizziness.
+- Magnesium: Necessary for maintaining nerve impulses and to help prevent dizziness.

 - Ginkgo Biloba: Improves circulation to brain by increasing oxygen supply, and therefore, improves brain function.